 African Sales Company has signed into a distribution agreement with diptyque Paris.

-ASCO continues to succeed in distribution, retail and communication, and has sales and training offices located in Johannesburg, Cape Town, Durban and Port Elizabeth in South Africa, Gaborone in Botswana, Windhoek in Namibia, Luanda in Angola, Maputo in Mozambique, and Lusaka in Zambia, with a link in Harare, Zimbabwe.
+ASCO as a Group with its partners continues to develop market share in distribution, retail and communication.
+Company sales, trade marketing, warehouses and training offices are located in Johannesburg, Cape Town, Durban and Port Elizabeth in South Africa, Gaborone in Botswana, Windhoek in Namibia, Luanda in Angola, Maputo in Mozambique, Lusaka in Zambia, Harare in Zimbabwe and Nairobi in Kenya.